Skip to main content

 • Video Interviews: Some recruiting software includes integrated video interview software that allows you to host standard two-way video interviews, or one-way videos, where candidates record video answers to pre-loaded questions, allowing recruiters to review them in batches for better efficiency.

-• Integrated Workflows: For recruiting software, it's important to be able to link your candidate data up to other key human resource processes, like your onboarding process.
+• Integrated Workflows: For recruiting database software, it's important to be able to link your candidate data up to other key human resource processes, like your onboarding process.
 Doing so will provide a smooth user experience for your successful new hires.

 • Reporting and Analytics: Built-in reporting tools can help you analyze your hiring process and track your typical time-to-hire for each of your sourcing channels.
 These valuable insights can help you optimize your recruitment strategies and improve your overall efficiency.